Lux Christian Academy: Policies & Handbook

 Memorial Day, Independence Day, Labor Day, and Thanksgiving Day (Thurs. & Fri.)
 Christmas Eve,

-holidays or vacations.
+for these days.
 If a holiday falls on a weekend, it will be observed on either the preceding Friday or the following Monday.
-Lux Christian Academy will do its best to give notice of school closers.
+Lux Christian Academy will do its best to give notice of school closings.

 *Subject to change*